scipy-conference/scipy-conference/manual/committees/communication.rst

 Weekly phone calls are scheduled with both co-chairs.
 Anyone is welcome to join.

-Internally the tasks management is done using an instance of Redmine hosted by Enthought for now.
-It goal is to allow management of all future Scipy conferences.
-The project is called scipy-conf.
-The current managers of the redmine instance include jrocher [AT] enthought.com, bmurphy [AT] enthought.com, mtranby [AT] enthought.com, and andy.terrel [AT] gmail.com.

 Outreach
 --------
 To inform the outside world about the conference,